jmwerner/TXT2PYNB/README.md

 To Do
 -----
 1. Turn into sublime text package
-2. Fix json output into pynb to make it look more pretty (also use JSON module)
+2. ~~Fix json output into pynb to make it look more pretty (also use JSON module)~~
 3. ~~Remove dependencies~~
 4. Change so the infile is only called once (ie validate the already imported script)
 5. Fix indentation error
 6. Incorporate test suite (nose)
+7. Validate double space delimited script